MaxEntroy/notes/public_articles/tech/cpp/pthread.md

 the main thread calls pthread_exit, it waits for all other peer threads to terminate and then terminates the main thread and the entire process with a return value of thread_return.
-- Some peer thread calls the Linux exit function, which terminates the process and all threads associated with the process.
-- Another peer thread terminates the current thread by calling the pthread_ cancel function with the ID of the current thread.

 ```cpp
 #include <pthread.h>